jivansanpe/OFGCAPP/README.md

 The basic prototype helped me to obtain the style and feel that I want to convey through the app, along with the navigation structure and the page's design.

+## Style

+The colors of the OFGC website, which are turquoise blue, brown, and white, have been used as the predominant shades.

+## Usability and accessibility

+- The application is easy to understand: It is a simple agenda where events can be added, modified, deleted, and consulted.
+It is designed to be accessed through a simple login where the user needs to provide their email and password.
+Both fields have validations.
+It should be noted that the password is encrypted in base 64 when it reaches the backend.
+- Navigation is up to the user's preference.
+It can be done through a stack navigation (using classic "back" buttons and back arrows), a side menu (swiping the screen on the main page to display a simple menu with several routes), and the classic tab bar buttons of any mobile device.
+- The fields to fill have a placeholder, or in their absence, a label, that clearly indicates what type of data needs to be entered.
+It is difficult for a user to be confused, and if so, the validations and their respective messages will do their job.
+- The icons are representative of the function to be performed.
+For example, the profile icon is unmistakable, and once inside, the organization is clean and tidy with more representative icons and accompanying text.
+- At the code level, it is important to note that "alt" (optional informative text for each element) is used to add more clarity to the code and make scaling easier.
+The font size and colors are pleasing to the eye and give a good sense of polish to the project.

 ## Project organization

 A basic project and task organization of this app was done in my Github Projects tool.